How to Measure and Evaluate Employee Performance Data

 - Graphic rating scales.
 A typical graphic scale uses sequential numbers, such as 1 to 5, or 1 to 10, to rate an employee’s relative performance in specific areas.
 Scales are often used to rate behavioral elements, such as "understands job tasks" or "participates in decision-making."
 Or they could note the frequency an employee performs a certain task or behavior, such as “always,” “frequently,” “occasionally,” or “never” coming to work on time.
 You can adapt scales to your business needs.

 - 360-degree feedback.
 This well-named system takes into account the feedback, opinions and assessments of an employee’s performance from the circle of people in the company with whom they work.
 It can include co-workers, supervisors and others.
-As you evaluate the input from many sources, you can note similarities and trends, both positive and negative, and identify areas that may need additional measurements and support.
+As you evaluate the input from many sources, you can note positive and negative similarities and trends.
+You can also identify areas that may need additional measurements and support.

 - Management by Objectives (MBO).
-Also known as “management by results,” this is a process whereby employees and managers jointly determine individual objectives, how they align with company goals, and how performance will be measured and evaluated.
+Also known as “management by results,” this is a process whereby employees and managers form objectives together.
+They jointly determine individual objectives, how they align with company goals, and how performance will be measured and evaluated.
 MBO gives employees a clear understanding of what’s expected and allows them to participate in the process, which may foster better communication and increase motivation.

 - Checklists.
-Using a simple “yes-no” checklist is a quick and easy way to identify employees that have deficiencies in various performance areas, or who need additional training and knowledge to become more efficient.
+Using a simple “yes-no” checklist is a quick and easy way to identify employees that have deficiencies in various performance areas.
+It will also identify those that need additional training and knowledge to become more efficient.